 Figure 8a.2.1.2.3.2.1: Monitoring UE procedure for UE-to-UE relay discovery

-When the UE is triggered by the upper layers to monitor proximity of a connectivity service provided by a UE-to-UE relay or when the UE decides to perform 5G ProSe UE-to-UE relay reselection as specified in clause 8a.2.3, and if the UE is authorised to perform the monitoring UE procedure for UE-to-UE relay discovery, then the UE shall instruct the lower layers to start monitoring for PROSE PC5 DISCOVERY messages with the default destination layer-2 ID as specified in clause 5.2.x.
+When the UE is triggered by the upper layers to monitor proximity of a connectivity service provided by a 5G ProSe UE-to-UE relay UE or when the UE decides to perform 5G ProSe UE-to-UE relay reselection as specified in clause 8a.2.3, and if the UE is authorised to perform the monitoring UE procedure for UE-to-UE relay discovery, then the UE shall instruct the lower layers to start monitoring for PROSE PC5 DISCOVERY messages with the default destination layer-2 ID as specified in clause 5.2.7.

 Editor's note: The security related contents are FFS and depend on SA3 requirements.